-This imaginative book brings those common words back to our tongues – kids and adults alike.
+This imaginative book brings these common words back to our tongues – kids and adults alike.

 “No one forms new words any more” lamented John Steinbeck in one of his last writings, between us there are secrets, “not kept a secret, but locked in wordlessness.”
 Words unused are words gone.

 In our quest for self-expression we push against the boundaries of the unsayable.
 We are connected across geography and time by words.
-An acorn is an acorn is an acorn.
-From one acorn a thousand forests, promised Ralph Waldo Emerson.
+An acorn is an acorn is an acorn… And from one acorn a thousand forests, promised Ralph Waldo Emerson.

 As flake is to blizzard, as